 Most of our negative thinking takes place when we go back to the past ("I wish I had acted differently", "I was happier then than I am now") or when we fear the future ("I wish this doesn't go wrong", "I'm not sure I'll have enough money").

 However, the present is the only time we have.
-When you focus on living the present you improve the quality of your life.
+When you focus on living the present you improve the quality of your life automatically.

 3. Resolve to have courage.

-Nothing is so bad; nothing can really bring you down but for death (and even this can be argued, as several religions see death as a step towards something else rather than an end).
+Nothing is so bad; nothing can really 'finish you' but for death (and even this can be argued, as death can be seen as the next step rather than the end).

-This one could be the simplest of these positive thinking tips, but it is also probably the most effective one to live a happy life.
+Finding contentment in your current circumstances could be the simplest of these positive thinking tips, but it is also one of the most effective tips to live an actual happy life.